What is CryptoLocker?

 1. During your computer starting process, press the F8 key on your keyboard multiple times until the Windows Advanced Options menu appears, and then select Safe Mode with Command Prompt from the list and press ENTER.

 2. When Command Prompt Mode loads, enter the following line: cd restore and press ENTER.

 3. Next, type this line: rstrui.exe and press ENTER.

 4. In the opened window click "Next".

-5. Select one of the available restore point and click "Next" (this will restore your computer's system to an earlier time and date, before the this ransomware virus infiltrated your PC).
+5. Select one of the available Restore Points and click "Next" (this will restore your computer's system to an earlier time and date, prior to the ransomware virus infiltrating your PC).

 6. In the opened window click "Yes".

-7. After restoring your computer to a previous date download and scan your PC with a recommended malware removal software to eliminate any left CryptoLocker files.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remaining CryptoLocker files.

-If you can't start your computer in safe mode with networking (or with command prompt) you should boot your computer using a rescue disk.
-Some variants of ransomware disables safe mode making it's removal more complicated.
-For this step you will need access to another computer.
+If you cannot start your computer in Safe Mode with networking (or with Command Prompt), boot your computer using a rescue disk.
+Some variants of ransomware disable Safe Mode, making its removal complicated.
+For this step you require access to another computer.